Jump to Section:

 When selecting a tree type within the dialog box, you will see a summary describing its main purpose.
 Options for SARS-CoV-2 Overview and Non-contextualized trees include dropdown menus where you can define samples by location, lineage, and/or collection date range.
 Mpox Overview and Non-contextualized trees can only be defined by location and/or collection date range.
 For Targeted trees, you can opt to preferentially select contextual samples from a given location.

-- (Optional) You can also use the "Force-include samples by ID (optional)" box to add samples from CZ GEN EPI and/or public databases (GISAID for SARS-CoV-2 or GenBank for Mpox) to your tree.
+(Optional) You can also use the "Force-include samples by ID (optional)" box to add samples from CZ GEN EPI and/or public databases to your tree.
+You can add samples by specifying GenBank Isolate Names for SARS-CoV-2 or GenBank Accession IDs for Mpox in the provided box.
 Note that samples selected on the Sample page (step 1) and/or added using sample IDs through the dialog box will be force-included on your tree without undergoing quality control.
 See details about sample selection here.

 Scroll down within the "Create New Phylogenetic Tree" dialog box to find the field where you can add samples for your tree build under "Force-Include Samples by ID (optional)".
 In this example, three samples were selected from the Sample page table and two other samples were added by specifying their IDs within the dialog box.

 Note the following when adding samples through the "Create New Phylogenetic Tree" dialog box:

 - To add SARS-CoV-2 samples, please provide the GISAID ID (e.g., hCoV-19/USA/MS-MSPHL-0012/2023) or GenBank Isolate Name without the "SARS-CoV-2/human" prefix that is commonly associated with isolate names.
 For example, for GenBank Isolate Name "SARS-CoV-2/human/AUS/VIC14483/2020", you should use "AUS/VIC14483/2020".